seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-3.md

     ![img](../media/aa1.png)

-8. On the **Azure Active Directory** side screen please enter the current user name on the search box and select from the below option.
-Then select the **Select** button from the bottom.
+8. On the **Azure Active Directory** side screen please enter the current user name in search box and select from the list.
+Then click on **Select** button at bottom.

     ![img](../media/aa2.png)

-9. You can see under **Azure Active Directory Admin** section the current user add as an admin and then click **Save**.
+9. Verify under **Azure Active Directory Admin** section that the current user added as an admin and then click **Save**.

     ![img](../media/aa3a.png)

-10. On the same page please select **SQL databases**, then select **adventureworkscontoso** from the databases list.
+10. On left side please select **SQL databases**, then select **adventureworkscontoso** from the databases list.

     ![img](../media/aa4.png)